Heart disease is the leading cause of death for men and women in the United States. Every year, 1 in 4 deaths are caused by heart disease.

 - Tweet about American Heart Month.

 - Take action: Be the cure!
-Join the American Heart Association’s national movement in support of healthier communities and healthier lives.
+Join the American Heart Association’s national movement to support healthier communities and healthier lives.

-By spreading the word about heart disease and how to prevent it, communities, health professionals, and organizations can work together to encourage people to live heart-healthy lives.
+By raising awareness about heart disease and ways to prevent it, communities, organizations, and health professionals can work together to create opportunities for people to make healthier choices.